2021-2022 Youth Activities Ambassador

 - July 4 – Independence Day – The day in 1776 when the Declaration of Independence was adopted

-There is so much history in these coming months and I can see how some of our other Programs such as Americanism and Buddy Poppy & VFW National Home for Children can combine with Youth Activities.
+There is so much history in these coming months and I can see how some of our other Programs such as Americanism and Buddy Poppy & VFW National Home can combine with Youth Activities.

 - Veterans to honor